johnjackoleary/cfi-commonplace-book/Filed/Hypoxia.md

 3. Euphoria
 4. Visual Impairment
 5. Drowsiness
+6. Tingling, especially of fingertips
-6. Lightheaded
+7. Lightheaded
-7. Lips and fingernails: blue for hypoxic hypoxia; red for carbon monoxide poisoning
+8. Lips and fingernails: blue for hypoxic hypoxia; red for carbon monoxide poisoning

 > [!Note] Numbers 1-5 are the same as [[Hyperventilation]]